emilianavt/VSeeFaceManual/README.md

 Because I don't want to pay a high yearly fee for a code signing certificate.

+#### I have an N edition Windows and when I start VSeeFace, it just shows a big error message that the tracker is gone right away.

+N versions of Windows are missing some multimedia features.
+First make sure your Windows is updated and then install the [media feature pack](https://www.microsoft.com/en-us/software-download/mediafeaturepack).

 #### How do I install a zip file?

 Right click it, select `Extract All...` and press next.
 You should have a new folder called VSeeFace.
 Inside there should be a file called `VSeeFace` with a blue icon, like the logo on this site.
 Double click on that to run VSeeFace.
 There's a video [here](Install.mp4).